apache/spark/docs/structured-streaming-programming-guide.md

   - **Rate source (for testing)** - Generates data at the specified number of rows per second, each output row contains a `timestamp` and `value`.
 Where `timestamp` is a `Timestamp` type containing the time of message dispatch, and `value` is of `Long` type containing the message count, starting from 0 as the first row.
 This source is intended for testing and benchmarking.

   - **Rate Per Micro-Batch source (for testing)** - Generates data at the specified number of rows per micro-batch, each output row contains a `timestamp` and `value`.
 Where `timestamp` is a `Timestamp` type containing the time of message dispatch, and `value` is of `Long` type containing the message count, starting from 0 as the first row.
+Unlike `rate` data source, this data source provides a consistent set of input rows per micro-batch regardless of query execution (configuration of trigger, query being lagging, etc.), say, batch 0 will produce 0~999 and batch 1 will produce 1000~1999, and so on.
+Same applies to the generated time.
 This source is intended for testing and benchmarking.

 Some sources are not fault-tolerant because they do not guarantee that data can be replayed using checkpointed offsets after a failure.
 See the earlier section on